marionwalton/media-and-society/index.md

 {: .definition}
 A _blue tag_ highlights the sections where definitions are provided and important new concepts are introduced.
-You can also find out more about these key concepts by clicking <button popovertarget="definition">Definition</button>. buttons, exploring the page of [definitions](defs) or using the search bar at the top of the page.
+You can also find out more about these key concepts by clicking <button popovertarget="definition" type="button" name="button" class="btn">Definition</button>. buttons, exploring the page of [definitions](defs) or using the search bar at the top of the page.

 You should cite any definitions and quotations from the pocket textbook as follows: